theclockaftermidnight/theclockaftermidnight/README.md

 IF YOU SHIP NETHERLILY HEAVY DNI /srs I consider this a proship and that is on my DNI

+HEAVY DNI on verity fans/worshippers (especially worshippers) it's just a smiley face and yall are annoying as fuck btw

 My mood can easily be killed, so please be mindful with what you say.

 Do NOT bring up what happened to White/Saint Lily in Beast-Yeast Episode 15 or you will be blocked. /srs